kubernetes/website/content/en/docs/tasks/administer-cluster/cluster-management.md

 ### Upgrading Google Compute Engine clusters

-Google Compute Engine Open Source (GCE-OSS) support master upgrades by deleting and recreating the master, while maintaining the same Persistent Disk (PD) to ensure that data is retained across the upgrade.
+Google Compute Engine Open Source (GCE-OSS) support control-plane upgrades by deleting and recreating the control-plane machine, while maintaining the same Persistent Disk (PD) to ensure that data is retained across the upgrade.

 Node upgrades for GCE use a [Managed Instance Group](https://cloud.google.com/compute/docs/instance-groups/), each node